special thanks to Elizabeth Cavagnaro photography

 Hello and welcome to OG Yoga!

 I created OG Yoga in 2013 with the mission to make healing yoga accessible to vulnerable communities and on October 6, 2015 OG Yoga became a nonprofit 501 C 3 tax-exempt project.
-Current initiatives focus on at-risk youth and adults, and those individuals facing poverty, incarceration and transitioning back into community.
-OG Yoga is on-site at Alternative Health Care Network's Tubman-Chavez Free Clinic, Kitchens For Good, East Mesa Reentry Facility, Las Colinas Jail and Department of Corrections Custody to Community Reentry Facility for female offenders.
+Current initiatives focus on at-risk youth and adults, and those individuals facing poverty, incarceration and transition back into community.
+OG Yoga is on-site at Alternative Health Care Network's Tubman-Chavez Free Clinic, Kitchens For Good, Girls Rehabilitation Facility, Braille Institute, Boys & Girls Clubs of Greater San Diego Payne Family Branch, Naval Consolidated Brig and Department of Corrections Custody to Community Reentry Facility for female offenders.

 Because of the complex needs of the communities served I felt it crucial to recruit, vet, train and compensate highly experienced certified yoga instructors to deliver yoga in non-traditional settings and provide a safe and brave space for practitioners.

 I bring a blend of private and public sector experience as a fundraiser, leader, social change advocate and passionate yogini.